nukah/nukah.github.io/content/thoughts/developer_handbook.md

 Metrics and analysis are crucial for identifying bottlenecks and improving the performance and scalability of Ruby applications.
 Here are some important points to consider when designing and analyzing metrics:

+## Key principles
+### Define clear objectives
-- Define clear objectives: Before designing metrics, it is important to clearly define the objectives of the application and the specific areas that need to be measured, both technically and in terms of business goals.
+Before designing metrics, it is important to clearly define the objectives of the application and the specific areas that need to be measured, both technically and in terms of business goals.
-- Measure the right things: To gain meaningful insights, it is important to measure the right things.
+### Measure the right things
+To gain meaningful insights, it is important to measure the right things.
 Metrics should cover key areas of the application, including response times, error rates, and resource usage.
 It is also important to cover all layers of the application, including the database, application server, and web server.
-- Use a consistent naming convention: To make metrics easier to analyze, it is important to use a consistent naming convention.
+### Use a consistent naming convention
+To make metrics easier to analyze, it is important to use a consistent naming convention.
 This will help group related metrics together and make it easier to compare metrics across different parts of the application.

-- Set baselines and benchmarks: To track performance over time, set baselines and benchmarks for key metrics.
+### Set baselines and benchmarks
+To track performance over time, set baselines and benchmarks for key metrics.
 This will help identify performance trends and spot deviations from expected performance.
-- Use StatsD and Datadog library: From a technical perspective, metrics should be provided through the use of StatsD and the Datadog library.
-StatsD is a lightweight daemon that collects and aggregates metrics, while Datadog provides a platform for storing, visualizing, and analyzing metrics.

 ## Examples